 Unwanted calls and texts are a serious problem.
-There were almost 30 billion robocalls in the U.S. last year according to YouMail research.
-Thankfully, the Federal Communications Commission is acting to try and protect consumers from unwanted telemarketing calls and text messages, and manufacturers and service providers are offering various options to help you block nuisance callers on your smartphone, but it’s not always enough.
+There were almost 50.5 billion robocalls in 2021 in the U.S., according to YouMail research.
+Thankfully, the Federal Communications Commission is acting to try and protect consumers from unwanted telemarketing calls and text messages, and manufacturers and service providers are offering various options to help you block nuisance callers on your smartphone — but it’s not always enough.

-It’s easy to block numbers, so all future calls are rejected, and there are lots of useful configuration options, including the ability to block outgoing calls to premium numbers.
+It’s easy to block numbers so all future calls are rejected, and there are lots of useful configuration options, including the ability to block outgoing calls to premium numbers.
 More reasons to recommend this app include the fact that it allows you to decide what information you submit to the database, it doesn’t upload your contacts, and it works offline.
-This is our favorite call blocking app for Android, but sadly it isn’t available for the iPhone.
+This is our favorite call blocking app for Android, and it’s also available for the iPhone.

 This a straightforward call blocking app that’s easy to use.
-It automatically identifies callers and flags robocalls, telemarketers, debt collectors and known fraudsters based on a huge database containing hundreds of millions of numbers.
-Because the app draws on such a large database of numbers it can often identify legitimate callers as well, so that you know when you should answer.
-You can build a block list easily and there’s a facility to reverse look-up numbers from your call log.
+It automatically identifies callers and flags robocalls, telemarketers, debt collectors, and known fraudsters based on a huge database containing hundreds of millions of numbers.
+Because the app draws on such a large database of numbers, it can often identify legitimate callers as well so you know when you should answer.
+You can build a block list easily, and there’s a feature to reverse numbers from your call log.

 Call Control is another popular spam blocker app available for both Android and iOS.
 Boasting 12 million worldwide users, the app automatically blocks spam calls, including those from telemarketers and robocallers.
 It also lets you create a personal blocklist to keep unwanted callers at bay.
 The app also has a free reverse-lookup function that lets you search for the owner of any number.